esper-io/dev-docs/docs/home/provisioner.md

 <img src="./assets/NewProvisioner/AllowUSBPrompt1.png" alt="provisioner" style="max-width:200px;"/>

 **NOTE**: If your AOSP device is configured to automatically allow an adb connection to a development PC, you will not see this dialog box.
-If you have adb installed on your development PC, you can verify you are connected by going to the command line and executing adb devices.
-You should see your device listed if this is the case.
+If you have adb installed on your development PC, you can verify you are connected by going to the command line and executing the adb devices.
+You should see your device listed.
 You can also see which device or devices are connected on the Select Devices screen.

 Now go back to the Device Provisioner once the device is prepared, and on the Get started screen click **Next**.